-Manufacturing PMI in Hong Kong averaged 48.31 points from 2011 until 2020, reaching an all time high of 53.30 points in February of 2014 and a record low of 33.10 points in February of 2020.
+Manufacturing PMI in Hong Kong averaged 48.58 points from 2011 until 2022, reaching an all time high of 54.90 points in May of 2022 and a record low of 33.10 points in February of 2020.
 This page provides the latest reported value for - Hong Kong Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Hong Kong Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Markit Economics
+Hong Kong Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Manufacturing PMI in Hong Kong is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Hong Kong to stand at 51.60 in 12 months time.
-In the long-term, the Hong Kong Private Sector PMI is projected to trend around 51.80 points in 2021, according to our econometric models.
+Manufacturing PMI in Hong Kong is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Private Sector PMI is projected to trend around 52.00 points in 2023, according to our econometric models.